Fancy Ducks vs Fancy Geese

 Exactly.

-I noticed also when you mentioned Gabriella's twin sister, Liana, she lives in Norwalk, Connecticut, and then there's two words that you didn't say.
+I noticed also when you mentioned Gabriella's twin sister, Liana, she lives in Norwalk, Connecticut, and then there's two words that you didn't say in this language.

 Yeah, well, this is, I think, a typo or nonsense words.